Ambleside Primary School Class room

 Religious Education at Ambleside Academy follows an enquiry-based approach using the scheme ‘Discovery RE.’
 It provides a way of widening our children’s knowledge of the world through the wonderment of religion and beliefs.

-Throughout their time at Woodhall, children will study aspects of the major world faiths; Christianity, Islam, Hinduism, Judaism, Buddhism and Sikhism.
+Throughout their time at Ambleside Academy, children will study aspects of the major world faiths; Christianity, Islam, Hinduism, Judaism, Buddhism and Sikhism.
 These are explored alongside the children’s own beliefs, values and experiences.
 There is an emphasis on learning about religion but also learning from religion.

 Themes such as celebrations, special people, traditions, important places and our human values ensure the children are engaged with a topic that is relevant and exciting as well as building up their own personal values.